John Hahn LMFT, SUDP

-He has presented at both statewide and local trainings and conferences and was an instructor at Clark College for 10 years, teaching in their Addiction Counselor Education Program.
+He has presented at statewide, local, and national trainings and conferences and was a college instructor for 10 years, teaching in the Addiction Counselor Education Program.

 Jennifer Cheshire MS SUDP CADCIII

 Jennifer earned a Bachelor of Science in Psychology and Spanish from the University of Oregon Clark Honors College, where she contributed to NIH and 5 Factor Personality research.
 She has a Masters in Psychology from the University of Palo Alto.
 She is a Substance Use Disorder Professional in the State of Washington and a Certified Alcohol and Drug Counselor III in Oregon.
 Jennifer has been working with substance abuse and mental health clients for over 20 years.
 She has been providing counseling services in the Clark County area since 2000.
-As an instructor at Clark College, she taught Air & Blood Borne Pathogens, Law & Ethics, and Pharmacology.
+As a college instructor, she taught Air & Blood Borne Pathogens, Law & Ethics, and Pharmacology.

 In addition to assessments, direct 1:1 and group therapy, Jennifer has experience as a substance use program supervisor and administrator.
 She has expertise in curriculum development, policy & procedure for therapy programs, and state/ private insurance review corrective action plans.
-She has spoken at state-wide substance use conferences, provided on-site and private supervision/training, and held independent training conferences offering CEUs for substance use and mental health professionals.
+She has spoken at state-wide substance use conferences, provided on-site and private supervision/training, and held independent national training conferences offering CEUs for substance use, mental health, and other helping professionals.
 She serves on the Board of Directors for Unite!
 Washougal.
 Additional skill sets include website design, public speaking, and meditation instruction.

-In her leisure time, Jennifer enjoys being outdoors with her family, cooking, gardening, canning, and environmental activism.
+In her leisure time, Jennifer enjoys being outdoors with her family, cooking, gardening, canning, ballroom dancing, and environmental activism.
 She is a volunteer with several local organizations focusing on substance use prevention, social service and social justice.
 She is currently a Master Gardener Intern and a member of the Master Gardener Foundation of Clark County.
 In 2020 Jennifer received the Southwest Washington Regional Prevention Advocacy Leadership Award.
 In 2021 she received the Washougal Community Coalition IMPACT award.
 In 2022 she received the Gina L Farah “Heart of a Volunteer” Award.

 A. Del Quest, PhD, MSW, LCSW